-- Public debt problems may spill over to the banking sector: Unsustainable public debt may render the entire banking sector vulnerable because of the potentially substantial amount of sovereign debt held in banks' portfolios.
-When general confidence in the solvency of the state deteriorates, the secondary market value of this debt declines. - Impact of the tax system on capital structure: More than any other sector, the banking sector funds its operations from loans rather than capital, which generally has more favourable taxation implications than capital gains.
+• Public debt problems may spill over to the banking sector: Unsustainable public debt may render the entire banking sector vulnerable because of the potentially

+Significant synergies but also significant conflicts may materialise substantial amount of sovereign debt held in banks' portfolios.
+When general confidence in the solvency of the state deteriorates, the secondary market value of this debt declines.

+- Impact of the tax system on capital structure: More than any other sector, the banking sector funds its operations from loans rather than capital, which generally has more favourable taxation implications than capital gains.
 Thus, fiscal policy may implicitly encourage banks to maintain low capital-to-asset ratios, which may deteriorate their shock resilience. - Subsidies and benefits may encourage excessive risk-taking: State subsidies and other benefits may encourage consumption and investment decisions entailing systemic financial risks.